 College Teachers’ Awareness of and Pedagogic Practices for 21st Century Skills

-This study found differences in the level of awareness of and extent of pedagogic practices for enhancing 21st century skills among college faculty members coming from different curriculum strands.
+Purpose: Find college teachers’ level of awareness of and extent of pedagogic practices for enhancing 21st century skills of students.

 Author: Donna Marie Aoanan Oyam